Dre Campbell Farm

 • Finally, water, fertilize, and cultivate as you would with an onion that is grown from seed or set.

-Another source says to regrow onions from scrap, just cut off the root end and plant directly in moist soil in a sunny location.
-Try both methods to see what works best for you.
+Another source says to regrow onions from scrap, just cut off the root end and plant it directly in moist soil in a sunny location.

 Growing in Containers